bezginsasha/Remember/readme.txt

-Hi this project for remembering foreign words;
+Hi this project for remembering foreign words.